The Alaia was an ancient Hawaiian surfboard that had a round nose and a squared tail.

 What are the Benefits of Alaia Surfboards?

-Fiberglass and epoxy boards produce a lot of environmental toxins and concerns have been raised about the use of these materials.
+Fiberglass and epoxy surfboards produce a lot of environmental toxins and concerns have been raised about the use of these materials.

-Alaia boards made from sustainable paulownia have been posed as an environmentally friendly alternative.
+Alaia surfboards made from sustainable paulownia have been posed as an environmentally friendly alternative.

 Not only are the materials easy to acquire and safe to use, but the same is true for repairing them.